 - For medium-well is 160˚F

-- For well done the ideal temperature is 165˚
+- For well done, the ideal temperature is 165˚F

 Lamb chops are not hard to cook.
-In fact, I would state that - Lamb chops are quite easy and one of the quickest dishes to make.
+I would say that Lamb chops are pretty straightforward and one of the quickest dishes to make.

 These pan-seared lamb chops require just a couple of bowls and a pan (heavy – preferably) in terms of equipment.
 Effort goes in just whisking up the marinade and then searing and cooking the chops on the pan.

 The Mediterranean marinade is one of the quickest things to do.
 Gather all ingredients and add to a bowl.
 Mix them properly, and you are ready.